zhero9/MIPUP/README.md

 This repository contains implementations of the two Integer Linear Programs from

 *A. Hujdurović, E. Husić, M. Mehine, M. Milanič, R. Rizzi and A.I.
 Tomescu (2017).
-MIPUP: Minimum perfect unmixed phylogenies via branchings in graphs and ILP, Submitted*
+MIPUP: Minimum perfect unmixed phylogenies for multi-sampled tumors via branchings in graphs and ILP, Submitted*

 It also contains implementations of one greedy heuristic, and one local search heuristic (without any constant approximation guarantees) that are not mentioned in the paper.